aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 docker-compose up
 ```

-When using Finch start the application by running the following command:
+Alternatively, if you're using Finch, run the following command to start the application:

 ```bash
 finch compose up